Azure-Samples/blockchain/blockchain-workbench/auth-samples/postman-sp/README.md

-# Using Postman as a Service Principal
+# Using Postman as a Service Principal to Obtain Bearer Token